Creating your Asset Inventory in TrustWorks

 Getting started with your Asset Inventory

-If your organisation uses Single Sign-On (SSO) (e.g., Okta or Microsoft Entra), you can automate part of the asset inventory process by integrating with your SSO system.
+If your organization uses Single Sign-On (SSO) (e.g., Okta or Microsoft Entra), you can automate part of the asset inventory process by integrating with your SSO system.
 This integration retrieves a list of all connected tools and helps identify shadow IT—applications that employees use without going through procurement.

 The SSO integration scans for new assets daily.
 Detected assets are placed in the Staging Area of the Asset Inventory, where you can assign an owner, import them, or discard them.